 I’m a pretty intuitive person, so in the spirit of being completely honest, I’m pretty sure that the kid straight up didn’t like me.

-At the beginning I took it personally, after all, I had done so much and always been there for the kids.
+At the beginning I took it personally.
+After all, I had done so much and had always been there for the kids.
 The way I saw it, I was a parent too!

 But then, I gave my head a shake and realized that this was very normal, age appropriate behaviour.
 Kids test boundaries.
 It’s what they do.